-James M. had a Degree certificate and an extended Police Clearance certificate for his Chinese legalisation.
-He also required his transcript legalising alongside his Degree.
-James had the documents certified by his solicitor, Apostilled and then travelled to London to the Chinese Embassy for the Consular stamp.
+James M. had a Degree certificate and an extended Police Clearance certificate for his Chinese legalisation, which was a couple of pages long.
+He also needed his transcript legalising along with his Degree.
+James had the documents certified by his solicitor, Apostilled, and then travelled to London and went to the Chinese Embassy for the Consular stamp.

-For China, if a document runs for more than a single page, it must be bound, ribboned and sealed by a Notary Public in order to be accepted.
-If this stage has not been completed, the documents will not be accepted and the Apostille stage must be re-processed.
-This is because the Apostille bears the name of the solicitor or Notary who has completed the authentication on the documents.
+For China, if a document runs for more than a single page, it needs to be bound, ribboned and sealed by a Notary Public to be accepted.
+If it hasn’t been, it’ll be rejected and have to go through the Apostille process again, ‘cos the Apostille bears the name of the solicitor or Notary who has completed the authentication on the documents.

 How did Vital Consular help?

-When he had returned home, James emailed a scan of his documents to us so we were able to identify the issues.
-It’s imperative to act quickly with documents for China as the Police Clearance certificates and any valid Apostilles are only valid for 6 months before your visa must be completed.
+When he had returned home, James emailed us a scan of his documents and we identified the issues.
+You need to act quickly with documents for China, ‘cos the Police Clearance certificates and Apostilles are only valid for 6 months before your visa must be completed.

-We were able to use the Degree certificate with the Apostille for the Chinese Consular stamp, but the transcript of results and Police Clearance had to have a new Apostille applied after being bound and ribboned by our Notary Public if it was to be accepted.
-We advised the customer that he should check with his employer that the transcript was definitely required, as this is not always the case in China.
-He discovered it was not a requirement so was able to save money by not having this re-processed.
+We were able to use the Degree certificate with the Apostille for the Chinese Consular stamp, but the transcript of results and Police Clearance had to have a new Apostille applied after being bound and ribboned by our Notary Public.
+We told James to check with his employer that the transcript was definitely required, ‘cos you don’t always need this for China.
+It turns out he didn’t need it, so he saved money by not getting it re-processed.

 When does a document need to be notarised for China?

-The most common occurrences of this being required is either university transcript or Police Clearance documents which can often run on to 2 pages.
+The most common occurrences of this being required is either university transcripts or Police Clearance documents, either of which can often run on to 2 pages.

 If you require legalisation and you aren’t confident in the process you require, just give us a call today.
-You can get in touch directly on +44 (0) 330 088 1142. send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
+You can get in touch directly on +44 (0) 330 088 1142, request a personalised quote, send us a message via WhatsApp, use our live chat system, or e-mail us at email@example.com.
 Our friendly team of specialists are on hand to answer all of your queries.